The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission: Plasma suppression effect in FRBs: a critique

-We have introduced the first physical condition for plasma suppression effect, which is the existence of a dense pair plasma, i.e. $\xi \gg 1$.
+The first physical condition for significant plasma suppression is the existence of a dense pair plasma, i.e. the pair-multiplicity parameter $\xi \gg 1$.
 One can make this condition more quantitative.
-The physical reason that the plasma will suppress emission is that the oscillation of the emitted waves with angular frequency $\omega$ would induce plasma oscillations with the angular frequency
+The physical reason that the plasma will suppress emission is that oscillations of the emitted waves with angular frequency $\omega$ would induce plasma oscillations with the angular frequency

+where the last two expressions have made use of the typical parameters for the curvature radiation and ICS mechanisms, respectively.

-If $\omega_p/\omega > 1$, oscillations of the plasma are very efficient which would produce strong screening electric field and suppress the radiation of the bunch.
-On the other hand, if $\omega_p/\omega\ll 1$ is satisfied, the response of the plasma is very slow compared with the radiated waves, the suppression effect is therefore negligible.
-As a result, the first physical condition for plasma suppression is
+If $\omega_p'/\omega'=\omega_p / \omega > 1$, plasma oscillations would be significant, which would produce a strong screening electric field to suppress the radiation of the bunch.
+On the other hand, if $\omega_p'/\omega'=\omega_p / \omega \ll 1$ is satisfied, the response of the plasma is very slow compared with the radiated waves.
+The suppression effect is therefore negligible.
+As a result, the first physical condition for plasma suppression can be expressed as

 which can be translated to